sumo-media/beginner-docs/Onboarding Documentation.md

 The websites are using a native PHP for backend and native HTML, CSS and JS for the frontend.

 ### Setting up
-Please refer to [Darryl's Knowledgebase](#) for setting up the websites.
+Please refer to the [Knowledgebase](#) for setting up the websites.
 The whole project is usually under one repository

 ## Web apps
 The Web Apps are using Laravel(PHP) for the backend, and Nuxt(JS), which is a framework for Vue, and Vuetify.
 The projects are usually separated as backend and frontend repositories.